Windmill Hill & Malago Community Planning Group (WHaM)

-Firmstone Consortia One, best known locally as the developer of Airpoint, has successfully applied to add two storeys to the existing 7-storey building on Plot 2 and convert it to 54 1- and 2-bed flats.
+Firmstone Consortia One, best known locally as the developer of Airpoint, is adding two storeys to the existing 7-storey building on Plot 2 to provide 54 1- and 2-bed flats.
 No affordable housing is included.

 Now Firmstone is proposing to build a 21-storey+ tower block next to the existing building.
 The amount of affordable housing remains to be agreed.
 Shops, restaurants, a cinema and a gym are proposed for St Catherine’s shopping centre.

 A a recent WHaM meeting, residents expressed fears that these proposals will set a precedent for other Bedminster Green developers.